Skip to main content

 Sometimes you might want a state data type to act as a "singleton" where there is a single well-known ID that is always used.
 But be warned, to avoid making the singleton a scalability bottleneck you should avoid storing too much data in a single state data type.

-You'll probably want to construct your singletons in the initialize function that you pass to Application.
+You can construct your singletons in the initialize function that you pass to Application.

-For example, to designate that the Open method is an explicit constructor for Account:
+Here's an example in a .proto that designates that the Open method is an explicit constructor for Account:

 rpc Open(OpenRequest) returns (OpenResponse) {